kimmleang/react-portfolio-template/README.md

 Feel free to **fork** this repository and modify it as per your needs.
 If you improve something, consider submitting a pull request! 😊

-📢 Hashtags
-#React #Javascript #Vite #TailwindCSS #Portfolio #WebDevelopment #OpenSource

-📄 Description
-This project is a personal portfolio template built with React, Vite, and Tailwind CSS.

----

 🔥 If you like this project, don't forget to **star** the repo and **fork** it for your use! 🔥